 - Before Making an Important Decision: Luke 6:12-13.
 Jesus spent the entire night in prayer before selecting His disciples.

 - To Focus on Prayer: Luke 5:16.
 Many times in Jesus’ ministry He spent time alone in prayer.

 - In a Time of Distress: Luke 22:39-44.
 Before Jesus was arrested, He stepped away to pray as He faced the anguish of what was going to happen.

 4. JESUS MADE TIME FOR MEALS, SAVORING CONVERSATION AROUND THE TABLE WITH BOTH FRIENDS AND STRANGERS

-He was unafraid to keep it simple, and he used what was available.
+Jesus was unafraid to keep it simple, and he used what was available.
 He borrowed a boy’s barley bread and dried fish to feed thousands.
-He let others take the lead when he sat at the table with tax collectors and sinners.
+Jesus let others take the lead when he sat at the table with tax collectors and sinners.
 He used Passover bread and a glass of wine to invite His disciples into a tender place of common union.

 5. JESUS GLADLY ACCEPTED THE INVITATION OF HOSPITALITY FROM OTHERS

-Peter’s mother-in-law fixed a meal after being healed (Luke 4:39), Mary and Martha loved to have Jesus as a dinner guest (Luke 7:36), and even the Pharisees opened their home to Him (John 12:2).
+Peter’s mother-in-law fixed a meal after being healed (Luke 4:39).
+Mary and Martha loved to have Jesus as a dinner guest (Luke 7:36).
+Even the Pharisees opened their home to Him (John 12:2).
 Jesus said “yes” to them all.